-The Executive Committee of the FiTI Association is responsible for the overall management of the affairs of the Association including the operations of the FiTI Association and making investment decisions in accordance with the rules and procedures established by the FiTI International Board, to which the Executive Committee, as part of the FiTI International Secretariat, is accountable to.
+The Executive Committee of the FiTI is responsible for the overall management of the affairs of the association, including its operations and making investment decisions in accordance with the rules and procedures established by the FiTI International Board, to which the Executive Committee, as part of the FiTI International Secretariat, is accountable to.

-The Executive Committee is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards and in compliance with the Constitution of the Association.
-This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.
-The Executive Committee has the general responsibility of safeguarding the assets, both owned by the Association and those that are held in trust and used by the Association.
+The Executive Committee is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards and in compliance with the constitution of the FiTI.
+This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.
+The Executive Committee has the general responsibility of safeguarding the assets, both owned by the FiTI and those that are held in trust and used by the FiTI (if applicable).